awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Migrating.md

 **Note**
 If you are migrating a MySQL database external to Amazon RDS, the migration options described in the table are supported only if your database supports the InnoDB or MyISAM tablespaces\.
+If the MySQL database you are migrating to Aurora MySQL uses `memcached`, remove `memcached` before migrating it\.

 ## Related Topics<a name="AuroraMySQL.Migrating.RelatedTopics"></a>
 + [Amazon Aurora on Amazon RDS](CHAP_Aurora.md)